ashfaq099/Medical-Chat-SOAP-Summarization/README.md

-# Medical Chat SOAP Summarization – Task 03(B)
+# Medical Chat SOAP Summarization

 ## Project Overview

-This project addresses **Task 03(B): Fine-Tuning a Large Language Model for Medical Chat Summarization** from the Technical Skills Assessment.
+This project addresses **Fine-Tuning a Large Language Model for Medical Chat Summarization** .
 The objective is to fine-tune a pre-trained sequence-to-sequence Large Language Model (LLM) to generate concise, coherent, and clinically faithful **SOAP (Subjective, Objective, Assessment, Plan)** summaries from raw medical dialogue transcripts.